gsoft-inc/wl-squide/docs/reference/tanstack-query/usePublicDataQueries.md

 ### Returns

-An array of query results.
+An array of query response data.
 The order returned is the same as the input order.

 ## Usage